-For injured employees who may never be able to return to work after severe injuries, Permanent Partial Disability benefits can ensure that they receive some portion of their wages on a permanent basis.
-The exact amount of the benefits and the length of the benefits will all depend on how successfully an injured employee is able to demonstrate their injuries and the financial costs of those injuries.
+For employees who may never be able to return to work after severe injuries, Permanent Partial Disability benefits can ensure that they receive compensation.
+The exact amount of the benefits will all depend on how successfully an injured employee is able to demonstrate his or her injuries and the financial costs of those injuries.

-If you need help reviewing a compensation claim, our team of Chicago Workers’ Compensation Attorneys and legal professionals are available and ready to explain your legal options.
+If you need help reviewing a compensation claim, our team of Chicago workers’ compensation lawyers and legal professionals are available and ready to explain your options.

-Clients who are injured on the job hire Chicago workers compensation lawyers at GWC Injury Lawyers because they want comprehensive workers compensation representation.
+Clients who are injured on the job hire the Chicago workers’ compensation lawyers at GWC Injury Lawyers because they want comprehensive workers’ compensation representation.

 From the moment that clients contact us regarding their injury, or a denied claim, our attorneys begin to conduct the intense overview of all of the information that is available.

-In many cases, this will mean obtaining and reviewing all of the records related to your job, your wages, your injury and the kind of recovery that is expected in your injury.
-Depending on the severity of your injuries, our experienced Chicago workers compensation attorneys will work to ensure that the true cost of your disability is accurately and ultimately reflected in any settlement that you receive.
+In many cases, this will mean obtaining and reviewing all of the records related to your job, your wages, your injuries, and the kind of recovery that is expected for your injuries.
+Depending on the severity of your injuries, our experienced Chicago workers’ compensation attorneys will work to ensure that the true cost of your disability is accurately and ultimately reflected in any settlement that you receive.

-For more than three decades our team of lawyers have been helping to defend the rights of injured workers in Chicago and we offer our services to injured workers throughout Cook County, including (but not limited to):
+For more than four decades, our team of lawyers has been helping to defend the rights of injured workers in Chicago, and we offer our services to injured workers throughout Illinois, including in: